jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 the [Observer pattern](http://en.wikipedia.org/wiki/Observer_pattern), and then query for those data in order to update their own states.

-So, how exactly do Stores update their states?
+What exactly do Stores observe to update their states?
 The answer is Actions.

 ### Actions

 I like to think about Actions as things that have occurred in our domain.
-For example, in an e-commerce system we may have Actions such as **3 Items added to Cart**, **1 Item removed from Cart**, **Cart checked out**, etc.
+For example, in an e-commerce system we may have Actions such as "3 Items added to Cart", "1 Item removed from Cart", "Cart checked out", etc.

 Actions carry a payload with them that contain all the information needed about the Action.
 For example, for `ITEM_REMOVED` we may have this payload: